Gold mining: Hard rock mining

 Hard rock mining extracts gold encased in rock, rather than fragments in loose sediment, and produces most of the world's gold.
 Sometimes open-pit mining is used, such as at the Fort Knox Mine in central Alaska.
 Barrick Gold Corporation has one of the largest open-pit gold mines in North America located on its Goldstrike mine property in north eastern Nevada.
 Other gold mines use underground mining, where the ore is extracted through tunnels or shafts.
 South Africa has the world's deepest hard rock gold mine, up to 3900 m underground.
 At such depths, the heat is unbearable for humans, and air conditioning is required for the safety of the workers.
 The first such mine to receive air conditioning was Robinson Deep, at that time the deepest mine in the world for any mineral.

 By-product gold mining

 Gold is also produced by mining in which it is not the principal product.
-Large copper mines, such as the Bingham Canyon mine in Utah, often recover considerable amounts of gold and other metals along with copper.
+Large copper mines, such as the Bingham Canyon mine in Utah or the Panguna mine in Bougainville, often recover considerable amounts of gold and other metals along with copper.
 Sand and gravel pits, like those in Denver (Colorado), may recover small amounts of gold in their wash operations.
 The largest producing gold mine in the world, the Grasberg mine in Papua, Indonesia, is primarily a copper mine.

 Niche, recreational, or historical methods

+Asteroid mining of gold has been proposed.